jgreshik/ray_march_elevation_map/README.md

 # Texture Elevation Mapping by Parallel Ray Marching

-Ray marching technique for generating images of a 3D functions with an input image texture using `C++` and `CUDA`.
+Ray marching technique for generating images of a 3D function with an input image texture using `C++` and `CUDA`.

 squares_cpu_8192           | lena_ripples
 :-------------------------:|:-------------------------: